Types of CMMS Software – Which One is Suitable for Your Needs?

 On-Premise CMMS is Great for Companies With:

-Needs for condition monitoring: Businesses can utilize their networked equipment to start condition-based maintenance (CM) or predictive maintenance (PM) work orders when it is set appropriately.
+Needs for condition monitoring: Businesses can utilize their networked equipment to start condition-based maintenance (CM) or predictive maintenance (PM) work orders when set appropriately.

-Customization requirements: On-premise CMMS gives the company more control and is easier to interface with other systems.
+Customization requirements: On-premise application gives the company more control and is easier to interface with other frameworks.

 Strict compliance requirements: Custom security solutions can secure auditing data more effectively.